 That’s a nutritional issue.

-True overtraining takes weeks, months or even years to recover from and would require a level of training that most regular people could never find the time to achieve from training alone.
+True over-training takes weeks, months or even years to recover from.
+And it would require a level of training that most regular people could never find the time to achieve from training alone.

 I’ve seen people stop their workout because the clock told them they had been training for an hour and they didn’t want to go one minute over.
 I’ve heard others talk of the mythical 45min maximum session time.

 It’s all garbage and nothing more than an excuse to stop or simply a lack of proper information.

 Think about it – When does the 45mins start?

 When you enter the gym?

 When you lift your first weight?

 What if you lifted something heavy just before you came to the gym (maybe you had to move a couch) does that mean you better get to the gym quick as your 45mins have started?